RisaI/xamarin-templates/README.md

 - `platforms;android-28` installed using `/opt/android-sdk/tools/bin/sdkmanager` shipped with `android-sdk`

 If you run into issues with `libzip.so.4` missing, just create a symbolic link to the newer version via `ln -s /usr/lib/libzip.so.5 /usr/lib/libzip.so.4`.

+### Getting it working with VS Code and Omnisharp
+Once you create a project from the template, you are likely going to have issues with Omnisharp not being able to locate the correct targets.
+That is because the default `MSBuildExtensionsPath` used by the Omnisharp extension points to a custom directory.
+To fix this issue, copy the provided `omnisharp.json` file to the project root.